What Everyone Should Do After the Equifax Data Breach

 Pull Your Credit Reports

-Start by pulling copies of all three of your credit reports to see if your information has already been used.
+Start by pulling copies of the three credit reports to see if your information has already been used.
 Check for any accounts you didn't open, suspicious usage on current accounts, or inquiries you didn't initiate (especially if they occurred after May 2017).
 If you see any of these things, especially accounts you didn't open, take steps to clear up the identity theft.

 File a police report and complete an ID theft affidavit.
 Both these documents are important for blocking these fraudulent accounts from your credit report and for taking action to ensure your identity isn't compromised further.